Last Updated on 3 December, 2020 by Veronica

 Vistadome

-The best thing about this train is its panoramic windows that include part of the roof.
-It has included in the price a non-alcoholic drink and a snack to eat during the road.
+The best thing about this train is its panoramic windows, including part of the roof.
+In addition, it includes in the price a non-alcoholic drink and a snack to eat on the road.
 Guests can also enjoy traditional dances.

 Price per person per way from $65